 TEICHMUELLER, HANS (1837–1901).
 Hans Teichmueller, judge and lawyer, was born in Braunschweig (Brunswick), Germany, on March 7, 1837, the third son of an army officer.
 At the age of fourteen, after several years of private training, he attended a boarding school where he had intended to study theology.
 He later gave up this idea to become a cabin boy on a steamer to New York.
 While in New York he stayed with a German lawyer who tried to persuade him to remain and study law.
 Not long afterwards Teichmueller returned to Germany and entered the gymnasium of Blankenburg in the Harz Mountains.
 The sudden death of his father a few years later made it impossible for Teichmueller to secure a university education, so he came to Texas to join his cousin, Arthur Meerscheidt, who lived on a farm in Fayette County.
 On June 16, 1858, Teichmueller married Augusta Kellner, whose father, a modern-language teacher, had taught him English when he first arrived in Fayette County.
 The Teichmuellers had five children.
 For a few months they farmed near Highhill in Fayette County, before moving to New Ulm, where Teichmueller studied law and taught school.
 His duties as a teacher exempted him from military service, but he served for about half a year as secretary of a militia at Brenham.
 Before the end of the Civil War he moved to La Grange, Fayette County, to begin his law practice.
 He passed his bar examination on May 16, 1866, and then entered the law firm of L. Lindsey and B. D. Shropshire.
 He served as county judge in 1869–70 to fill the unexpired term of Reinhardt Hillebrandt.
 After several law partnerships he formed one with Meerscheidt and a man named Dunn, which terminated with Teichmueller's election to the judgeship of the Twenty-second Judicial District in 1884.
-Judge Teichmueller, a Democrat, read two papers before the Bar Association of Texas (later the State Bar of Texasqv) and wrote several articles on such subjects as trusts, economic freedom, expansion of the constitution, American jurisprudence, and bankruptcy; he intended to write a book on the homestead law.
+Judge Teichmueller, a Democrat, read two papers before the Bar Association of Texas (later the State Bar of Texas) and wrote several articles on such subjects as trusts, economic freedom, expansion of the constitution, American jurisprudence, and bankruptcy; he intended to write a book on the homestead law.
 He died at La Grange on February 17, 1901.

 Frank Lotto, Fayette County: Her History and Her People (Schulenburg, Texas: Sticker Steam Press, 1902; rpt., Austin: University of Texas Press, 1981).
 Proceedings of the Texas Bar Association, 1895, 1896, 1901.
 Hans Teichmueller, Biographical Sketch (Austin: Von Boeckmann-Jones, 1908).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Rudolph L. Biesele, "TEICHMUELLER, HANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fte06), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rudolph L. Biesele, "TEICHMUELLER, HANS," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/fte06.